nyaengine/Documentation/README.md

     local Object = ObjectLibrary:new(150, 100, 50, 50) -- x, y, width, height, imagePath
 ```

-the ObjectLibrary has a Force syntax which allows you to move the object.
+the ObjectLibrary has a Force which allows you to move the objects.

 ```lua
     local Object = ObjectLibrary:new(150, 100, 50, 50) -- x, y, width, height, imagePath